-Light and fresh these rainbow veggie collard wraps are the perfect summertime lunch for work, a picnic, or the beach!
-They’re vegan, naturally gluten free, and perfect for meal prep.
+Light and fresh these rainbow veggie collard green wraps are the perfect summertime lunch for work, a picnic, or the beach!
+They’re vegan, naturally gluten free and perfect for meal prep.

 There are certain vegetables I tend to rotate between (I see you spinach and kale), but I do like to mix it up every now and then.
-These rainbow veggie collard wraps are perfect for that!
+These rainbow collard green wraps are perfect for that!

 They’re really easy to make once you get the hang of it.
 I’ve included a guide in this post so your first wrap is *hopefully* a perfect one!
 They’re perfect for a beach trip, picnic, or a grab and go lunch!